mikaelm1/Pirate/README.md

 # Pirate
 A CLI for the Digital Ocean API.
-[Work In Progress]

 - [Getting Started](#getting-started)
 - [Droplets](#droplets)